constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 But we cannot assume that less popular data sources are less relevant to the query response and to the interpretation of the results, so it is profitable to facilitate their discovery.
-A collaboration of SPARQL query engine could explore more of the search space by dividing between them non-overlapping or minimally overlapping portion of the search space to query.
+A collaboration of SPARQL query engine could explore more of the search space by dividing between them non-overlapping or minimally overlapping portion of the search space to query, the sharing of the results between the engines is also a requisite for this collaboration.
-It is also necessary to share the result between each other.

 The second part can be divided into multiple consideration.
 For the first one, [](cite:cites Hartig2011) demonstrate that caching in LTQP can